lambdaacademy/erlang-workshop/README.md

 ```

 Edit src/abacus_srv.erl and implement a server similar to
 abacus_tcp.erl, but using the gen_server behaviour.
+Extract logic that will be common to the abacus_tcp.erl and abacus_srv.erl into a separate module, e.g. abacus_req.erl.

 ```
 $ ./rebar compile